Scars

 - Keeping wounds moist by keeping them covered and using petroleum jelly/Vaseline/Aquaphor

-- Getting enough protein, vitamin A, vitamin C, zinc, amino acids, and calories
+- Getting enough protein, vitamin A, vitamin C, zinc, amino acids, and food

 - Supplements are a good option if you struggle with food